by Chad Pierce

 As Christians, like mothers and Marines, we too are called to live into our identity, to seek out those things that are of the Spirit and that the Spirit desires.

 According to Romans 8, we have been set free so that we might freely live.
 No longer do we need to preserve our own power, our own authority.
 No longer do we need to live in fear of the unknown, the uncomfortable, the unlovable.
 Rather as people indwelled and infused with the Spirit we are called to live in accordance with our new identity.
 For it is no longer we who live, but it is the resurrected Christ through the power of Spirit, who lives in us.

 I think that makes most of us uncomfortable.
 I am.
 For I know deep down that the Spirit wants me to live more, help more, partner more, receive more, learn more, and love more than I am comfortable with, even more than I can even imagine.

 But I will try.
 Not because it’s the right thing to do.
 Not because it’s trendy.
 This Easter season I am trying to live and love more because of who I am.
 Or maybe better said, I will because of the one who lives within me.
 My prayer now is that our identity in Christ moves us towards more and more irresponsible action.

-Chad Piece is pastor of Faith Christian Reformed Church in Holland, Michigan.
+Chad Pierce is pastor of Faith Christian Reformed Church in Holland, Michigan.